2016–17 Leicester City F.C. season

 The 2016–17 Leicester City season was the club's 112th season in the English football league system and its 49th (non-consecutive) season in the top tier of English football.
 Leicester City participated in the Premier League for the third consecutive season as well as the FA Cup and EFL Cup.
 The season covers the period from 1 July 2016 to 30 June 2017.
-The club also took part in the pre-season International Champions Cup and entered the 2016–17 UEFA Champions League at the group stage.
-Leicester City entered the 2016–17 season as reigning Premier League champions after winning the Premier League title in the 2015–16 season.
+The club also took part in the pre-season FA Community Shield as the reigning Premier League champions, losing to reigning FA Cup winners Manchester United, and entered this season's UEFA Champions League at the group stage, their first ever involvement in the club's history, reaching the quarter-finals, before losing to Atlético Madrid, The club also entered the 2016–17 league season as reigning Premier League champions after winning their first ever Premier League title in the previous season.